inokawa/rust-editor/README.md

 WIP

-An implementation of text editor with Rust.
+An implementation of text editor with Rust/WebAssembly.

 This is a hobby project just for my study, but I'm trying to make it as much as practical.